What is Ethereum? A beginner's guide

 Recently we’ve seen a renewed interest in Ethereum from our customers.
-Like Bitcoin, Ethereum (or ETH, the underlying currency) has soared to an all-new record high over the past few weeks as more and more people warm up to the promising number of possibilities that Ethereum can provide.
+Like Bitcoin, Ethereum (or ETH, the underlying currency) has soared to an all-new record high over the past few weeks as more and more people warm up to the possibilities Ethereum provides.

 Ethereum and Ether

 People often use the terms Ethereum and Ether interchangeably.
 However, they are different.

 Ethereum is the smart contract network, whereas Ether is the token or currency needed to fuel it.
 With many new technologies and names, most people (including Luno) call both "Ethereum" and use the currency code ETH.

 Ethereum aims to make everyday life more efficient and cost effective by automating everyday processes and removing middlemen from the systems we use.
 This could be to the legal system, the financial system, computer systems or more.